Hi. My name is Allison. You’ve found my website. I’m 33 years old. I’ve got two great kids, ages 11 & 13. And a wonderful husband.

 A few years ago I went through some really rough times, frought with family and personal drama.
 Getting divorced was one of the hardest things I’ve ever been through and there have been times that I hid from this blog because I couldn’t write about what was going on, or because I refused to face the reality of it.
 But I find myself today in a place of honesty with myself that I’ve never before had.
 I’ve been through fire and I’ve come out the other end, whole.
 I am so thankful for what that process has done in me.
 In facing the depths of myself, I’m now able to share them here.
 I write what’s in me.
 Sometimes that can be profound, sometimes that can be about fingernail polish.

 More about me: *I love Jesus, but I don’t talk about it very much because I think Christians have given themselves a pretty terrible name by acting the very opposite of the man they claim to follow. *I thrive on creating things.
 You will always find me with at least six projects in progress and another 12 in the planning phase.
-There is always some part of my 117 year old house that I’m painting or changing and, of course, I have several knitting and sewing projects in the works at all times. *In my “spare time” I run a non-profit, free medical clinic.
-It is something that I’m so passionate about and has been such a rewarding experience. *I love to cook and I especially love to entertain.
+I have several knitting and sewing projects in the works at all times. *I love to cook and I especially love to entertain.
 There is something about showing others love by filling them with delicious food in a warm atmosphere that makes me feel complete. *I love fashion and design and participate in it as much as my limited shopping options and budget allow. *I love living in Colorado.
-I love to camp and be outdoors and I love that I live in a place that affords so many different types of outdoor activities. *I don’t love working out, but I do and I motivate myself with a trainer twice a week.
+I love to camp and be outdoors and I love that I live in a place that affords so many different types of outdoor activities. *I don’t love working out, but I do and I motivate myself with a trainer once a week.
 I whine a lot about this. *I have a mini doxen named Dexter.
 And I love him even though he barks a lot and pees on the floor.
 I also have a cat named Evil Kitty.
 The kids love her but I’m not that big of a fan.
 Up until recently we thought she was a boy. *You can also find me on twitter, ravelry, pinterest, instagram and flickr!